AbePlays/Animeze/README.md

 - Jikan API
 - Flutter Spinkit

 Future updates will include :

-- Ability to mark anime(s) favorite
 - Connecting the app with a backend
 - Add a Dark Mode